 During the hours you aren’t working, and over the weekends, you can explore and socialise with other volunteers.
 Be sure to enjoy the famous open-air palapa covered seafood restaurants around town!

-The aim of this project is to ensure the survival of endangered sea turtle species, and preserve the ecological well-being of the area.
+The aim of our Sea Turtle Conservation Project is to ensure the survival of endangered sea turtle species, and preserve the ecological well-being of the area.

-We’re working with specific endangered turtle breeds in Mexico.
-These include green sea turtles, Olive Ridley sea turtles, and the critically endangered leatherback sea turtles.
-Statistics about the leatherback turtle are especially frightening.
-There are only 2,300 female adult Pacific Leatherback turtles left in the wild.
+Leatherback turtles are critically endangered, and statistics about the leatherback turtle are especially frightening.
+There are only 2,300 female adult Pacific Leatherback turtles left in the wild!

-In addition to protecting turtles, we’re helping preserve the area’s ecological well-being.
+In addition to protecting turtles, we’re helping with coastal conservation.
 We monitor the wildlife population, and collect scientific data for scientists and the local government.
 We’re also working to address coastal erosion by growing and planting mangroves.
 Not only do mangroves protect coastlines from soil erosion, they also provide a habitat for marine life, and help in the fight against climate change.

-Join our Sea Turtle and Coastal Conservation Project and become part of our long-term efforts to protect and preserve Mexico’s ecology.
+Join our Sea Turtle Conservation Project and become part of our long-term efforts to protect Mexico’s marine life.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.